SAAADT-Developer-Studio/agora/scraper/app/providers/README.md

 class DeloProvider(NewsProvider):
     def __init__(self):
         super().__init__(
-            key="delo",  # Unique key for the provider, used in the command line to run with specific providers name="Delo",  # Display name of the provider url="https://www.delo.si",  # Base URL of the website rss_feeds=["https://www.delo.si/rss"],  # List of RSS feed URLs
+            key=ProviderKey.DELO.value,  # Unique key for the provider, used in the command line to run with specific providers name="Delo",  # Display name of the provider url="https://www.delo.si",  # Base URL of the website rss_feeds=["https://www.delo.si/rss"],  # List of RSS feed URLs